Rigged Horse Numbers and their Modular Periodicity: Introduction

 \subsection{The Carmichael function}

-\begin{definition} $(\mathbb{Z}/K\mathbb{Z})^{\times}$ is the group of integers coprime to $K \in \mathbb{N}$ under multiplication modulo $K$. \end{definition} \begin{definition} $\lambda(K)$ is the {\em Carmichael function}, which gives the exponent (least common multiple of all periods of exponentiations) of integers under multiplication modulo a natural number, often in the context of the group $(\mathbb{Z}/K\mathbb{Z})^{\times}$. \end{definition}
+\begin{definition} The function $\lambda(K)$ is the {\em Carmichael function}.
+The Carmichael function gives the least common multiple of all periods of integer exponentiation modulo $K \in \mathbb{N}$.
+It is often useful in the context of the multiplicative group of integers modulo $K$. \end{definition} The Carmichael function has the following recurrence \cite{cc:carmichael} using {\em Euler's totient function} $\varphi(n)$: